dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 ## Algorithm Limitations

 For cases 1 and 2 listed in the above requirements, it is not possible to unambiguously match queries with responses.
-The solution to this employed in this algorithm is to match to the earliest query with the correct Primary and Secondary ID.
+This algorithm chooses to match to the earliest query with the correct Primary and Secondary ID.

 ## Workspace